Richeal-max/Richeal-max.github.io/README.md

 another interesting approach is something called [weighted blended order independent transparency](https://learnopengl.com/Guest-Articles/2020/OIT/Weighted-Blended) which adds an additional number saved to a different render buffer which is used as a weight for an approximation of translucency which is commutative. it didn't work in my experiments, which is somewhat expected in situations where you have certain splats with high opacity on top of each other.

 the final approach that i settled on is to run the sorting process on the CPU in a webworker, which happens a bit more slowly (at roughly 4fps whereas the main render is at 60fps), but that's fine because most of the time when you are moving around the z order doesn't actually change very fast (this results in momentary artifacts when jumping directly between different camera orientations on opposite sides).

-## acknowledgements

-Thanks to Otavio Good for discussions on different approaches for [order independent transparency](https://en.wikipedia.org/wiki/Order-independent_transparency), Mikola Lysenko for [regl](http://regl.party/) and also for helpful advice about webgl and webgpu, Ethan Weber for discussions about how NeRFs work and letting me know that sorting is hard, Gray Crawford for identifying issues with color rendering and camera controls, Anna Brewer for help with implementing animations, and GPT-4 for writing all the WebGL boilerplate.